 Beagle

 Beagles are famously gentle, even-tempered small to medium size dogs that are very popular with families.
-They are very social, love kids and make great companions.
+They are very social, love kids and need a lot of human contact to remain happy.
+They are happy dogs with a good sense of humour, but be aware, they are curious and can be distracted easily.
+When left alone they are prone to howling and suffering from separation anxiety.

 Recommended forFamilies with kids of all ages